A set of Olympic medals won by Australian swimmer John Konrads in Rome in 1960 is part of the National Museum of Australia's collection.

 His investment in their potential and the implementation of a strenuous training program paid off — the teenage 'Konrads kids' began to set dozens of world records for swimming.

-The Olympic Games held in Rome in 1960 represented the pinnacle of John's career, and a triumph for Australian swimming.
+The Olympic Games held in Rome in 1960 was the pinnacle of Konrads' career and a triumph for Australian swimming.

 Of the 22 medals awarded to Australian athletes, 13 were won by swimmers.
-Despite keen competition, John brought home two bronze medals for the 400m freestyle and the 4x200m freestyle relay and won the coveted gold medal for the 1500m freestyle.
+Despite keen competition, Konrads brought home 2 bronze medals for the 400m freestyle and the 4x200m freestyle relay and won the coveted gold medal for the 1500m freestyle.

 Citing the wrath of Don Talbot as a particular motivation, the 18-year-old later told an ABC interviewer that 'before I got on the blocks for the 1500, I knew I'd won even before I dived into the pool.'